-What does the new generation of inspectors look?
+What does the new generation of inspectors look like?

 To accurately understand the new generation of workforce (in the oil and gas industry), we need to see what the industry is dealing with as automation and artificial intelligence continue to transform companies' operations.